shayzluf/plurality-hebrew/src/site/versions/english.md

 ### 5-1 Post-symbolic Communication

 The ethical issues involved in a deeply interconnected environment include concerns about privacy and the protection of individual autonomy of thought.
-As we stand on the cusp of this communication revolution, we must prepare for a future in which thoughts and feelings flow as freely as they do in the Plurality, where understanding is not impeded by ambiguity of speech, and where human beings share their experiences with the same degree of vividness as when they experience them for themselves.
+As we stand on the cusp of this communication revolution, we must prepare for a ⿻ future in which thoughts and feelings flow as freely, where understanding is not impeded by ambiguity of speech, and where human beings share their experiences with the same degree of vividness as when they experience them for themselves.

 ### 5-2 Immersive Shared Reality

-Situated at the forefront of the development of virtual reality technologies, we explore their applications and potential while observing how they can optimize digital and physical modes of interaction, facilitate more integrated and collective experiences of immersive technologies, and extend the experience of everything by facilitating interactions beyond traditional social and spatial constraints.
+Situated at the forefront of the development of virtual reality technologies, we explore their applications and potential while observing how they can reconfigure digital and physical modes of interaction, facilitate more integrated and collective experiences of immersive technologies, and extend the experience of everything by facilitating interactions beyond traditional social and spatial constraints.
 Emphasize the critical role these technologies may play in environmental and climate engagement to create sustainable and environmentally friendly shared environments.

 ### 5-3 Creative Collaborations